About the Australian Medicinal Cannabis Study

 Despite the growing number of medicinal cannabis products being prescribed, there remains a significant scientific evidence gap relating to the safety, effectiveness, routes of administration and formulations of medicinal cannabis products.
 As a result, doctors need to rely on limited evidence to justify and guide the clinical use of medicinal cannabis.

 To help address this evidence gap, the Victorian Office of Medicinal Cannabis is leading a national study of medicinal cannabis use in Australia.
-Patients that have been legally prescribed medicinal cannabis and their prescribing medical practitioner have been asked to participate in online voluntary surveys, providing information about their experience with medicinal cannabis.
+Patients that have been legally prescribed medicinal cannabis have been asked to participate in online voluntary surveys, providing information about their experience with medicinal cannabis.

 The surveys collect information focusing on the patterns of use, effectiveness and safety of medicinal cannabis products prescribed in Australia.
 The results of this study will be made available to researchers for further analysis, and provide much needed information to guide policy decisions relating to medicinal cannabis in Australia.